readthedocs/readthedocs.org/docs/user/guides/technical-docs-seo-guide.rst

 it's important to keep in mind that your ultimate goal is to make your docs more :term:`discoverable <discoverability>` for your users.

-By following :ref:`best practices for SEO <guides/technical-docs-seo-guide:Best practices for documentation SEO>`, you can ensure that when a user types a question into a search engine, they can get the answers from your documentation in the search results.
+By following :ref:`our best practices for SEO <guides/technical-docs-seo-guide:Best practices for documentation SEO>`, you can ensure that when a user types a question into a search engine, they can get the answers from your documentation in the search results.